tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

     IN_file=open('/working/parchman/data.txt', 'r')

-## ** Perhaps more usefully, file names can be processed from command line arguments.
+### Perhaps more usefully, file names can be processed from command line arguments.
 This is often advantageous in that the same script can be used to process different files or different sets of files without.
 Let's walk through how to do this below, while also giving you a preview of using python libraries/modules.

 <p>&nbsp;</p>

+A strength of python is the enormous number of libraries/packages that exist to facilitate specific tasks.
+We will soon start to learn more about more libraries in Python; here we will introduce a commonly used library and the process of importing libraries.

-Command line arguments can be accessed from you code using `sys.argv`.
-Once you have imported the `sys` module, `sys.argv` will essentially be a list of command line arguments. `IMPORTANT NOTE`: the [1:] below skips the first argument, which is the script itself.
+Command line arguments can be accessed from you code using `argv` function of the `sys` library. `sys.argv` allows you to directly access a list of command line arguments.

-    import sys
-    for Arg in sys.argv[1:]:
-        print(Arg)

-If you had placed just the above in a script, executed that script as below:

-    $ python argtest.py Lebron AD Rondo

-You should see Lebron, AD and Rondo printed consecutively to the screen

-From here, you can see that using the `open()` function to make file objects from filenames listed in sys.argv is an efficient way to access files in your code.
+From here, you can see that using the `open()` function to make file objects from filenames contained in the `sys.argv` list is an efficient way to access files in your code.
 For most cases, this strategy will be more efficient and useful than hardcoding file names into your scripts.

     import sys
     IN = open(sys.argv[1], 'r')